Rubbish and recycling in Matamata-Piako

 If you want to register a missed collection, or need a new bin, click here:

-If you would like to learn more about our new kerbside collections, click on the button below.
+If you would like to learn more about our new kerbside collections, click here:

 Click on the tiles below to discover more about the individual bins and how to use them: